Adaptive Federated Minimax Optimization with Lower Complexities: Introduction

 In the paper, we affirmatively answer to the above question and propose a class of accelerated federated minimax optimization methods (i.e., FGDA and AdaFGDA) to solve the NC-SC or NC-PL minimax problem \eqref{eq:1}, which build on the momentum-based variance reduced ~\cite{cutkosky2019momentum} and local-SGD~\cite{stich2019local} techniques.
-In particular, our adaptive algorithm (i.e., AdaFGDA) can flexibly incorporate various adaptive learning rates by using the unified adaptive matrix.
+In particular, our adaptive algorithm (i.e., AdaFGDA) can flexibly incorporate various adaptive learning rates by using the unified adaptive matrices.
 Moreover, our FL methods obtain lower sample and communication complexities simultaneously.
-In summary, our main contributions are: \begin{itemize} \item[(1)] We develop a class of accelerated federated minimax optimization methods (i.e., FGDA and AdaFGDA) to solve the minimax Problem \eqref{eq:1}.
-In particular, our AdaFGDA can use various adaptive learning rates. \item[(2)] We provide a solid convergence analysis framework for our algorithms, and prove that they obtain lower gradient complexity of $\tilde{O}(\epsilon^{-3})$ with lower communication complexity of $\tilde{O}(\epsilon^{-2})$ in finding an $\epsilon$-stationary point of Problem~(\ref{eq:1}), which improves the existing federated minimax methods by a factor of $O(\epsilon^{-1})$ in both gradient and communication complexities (Please see Table~\ref{tab:1}). \item[(3)] Experimental results demonstrate efficiency of our algorithms on the deep AUC maximization and robust DNNs training tasks. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item[(1)] We propose a class of accelerated federated minimax optimization methods (i.e., FGDA and AdaFGDA) to solve the minimax Problem \eqref{eq:1}.
+In particular, our AdaFGDA can use various adaptive learning rates. \item[(2)] We provide a solid convergence analysis framework for our algorithms, and prove that they obtain lower gradient complexity of $\tilde{O}(\epsilon^{-3})$ with lower communication complexity of $\tilde{O}(\epsilon^{-2})$ in finding an $\epsilon$-stationary point of Problem~(\ref{eq:1}).
+From \cite{arjevani2019lower}, the optimal gradient complexity is $O(\epsilon^{-3})$ in finding an $\epsilon$-stationary point of nonconvex smooth problem $\min_{x\in \mathbb{R}^d}f(x)$.
+Thus, our algorithms obtain the optimal gradient complexity with lower communication complexity. \item[(3)] Experimental results demonstrate efficiency of our algorithms on the deep AUC maximization and robust neural network training tasks. \end{itemize}